mikbe/eventable/README.markdown

 Fixes:

-* Throws error if event is fired and no listeners are registered (Thanks for bug report Benjamin Yu)
+* Throws error if event is fired and no listeners are registered (Benjamin Yu)
-* Workaround for RubyGems pre 1.8.3 date bug that locks up all of RubyGems (Thanks again Benjamin Yu)
+* Workaround for RubyGems pre 1.8.3 date bug that locks up all of RubyGems (Benjamin Yu)

 **2011.06.06**